 If you are making use of Lava Rocks for your hydroponic growth, have them submerged in water for 4 to 5 days.
 Make sure you clean them properly before you use them.
 Pop Rocks are smaller in size and round.
 They need to be cleaned well before use.

 The technique of hydroponic growth without the use of a medium is called the Nutrient Film Technique – where a plant’s roots are directly placed in water enriched with nutrients.
 The fabric is used to cover the roots to avoid light from reaching them.
+Here you can check the complete reviews on,

 Deciding on a hydroponic setup